SuperDuperFuntastic/udacity-capstone-nicoljr/README.md

 https://www.washingtonpost.com/business/2022/09/09/films-assigned-college/

 That got me thinking about how weather and other factors may impact workers' decisions to ride a bike into work vs. driving.
-The census data is a nice place to start, but weather over the course of the year isn't all that compelling to look at.
+The annual census data is a nice place to start, but weather over the course of the year isn't all that compelling to look at.
 What if we could find data on daily bicycle usage?
 Or better yet, hourly data?

-I knew Madison had a pair of bicycle counters since I live there and ride my bike frequently, but what about other cities on the list?
+I knew Madison had a pair of bicycle counters since I live here and ride my bike frequently, but what about other cities on the list?
 Unfortunately, it turns out most don't.
 And of the handful that do, some don't make their data readily available (I'm looking at you, Portland).
-Thankfully, Seattle also has several counters installed.
-So we'll just be looking at those two cities and their corresponding hourly bicycle counts.
+Thankfully, Seattle also had several counters installed, and they made all that data (and more) available!
+So we'll just be looking at those two cities and their corresponding hourly bicycle counts, mashed together with weather data.

 ## Installation

-We'll figure this out
+1. Install all required libraries via the requirements.txt file
+2. Update the `config\definitions.py` file for your own environment

 ```python format
 hey look instructions